Hektoen International

 • Maintaining a moral compass in medicine

-Jeffrey Lee Philadelphia, Pennsylvania, United States “The Doctor.”
-Painting by Sir Luke Fildes, 1891.
-Location: Tate Gallery, London Fildes the doctor It seemed like just another day during my third-year surgical rotation until I heard Mrs. W. cry.
-It was during daily rounds in the bustling ICU, and our team was squeezed around a single…
+Jeffrey LeePhiladelphia, Pennsylvania, United States It seemed like just another day during my third-year surgical rotation until I heard Mrs. W. cry.
+It was during daily rounds in the bustling ICU, and our team was squeezed around a single computer outside another patient’s room.
+I tried my best to pay attention to our discussion, but…

-• Tuesday: social admit
+• Tuesday: Social admit

-Rebecca Slotkin New Haven, Connecticut, United States “Unraveling” by Ron Slotkin.
-Used with permission.
-We have a routine, Dad and I. I wake up first, turn on NPR and brew our coffee.
+Rebecca SlotkinNew Haven, Connecticut, United States We have a routine, Dad and I. I wake up first, turn on NPR and brew our coffee.
 My clamor tells Dad it is morning.
-This used to be my pre-work ritual before Dad started to get lost — first…
+This used to be my pre-work ritual before Dad started to get lost — first around town, then around the neighborhood, then around the…

 • Joseph Warren: The forgotten founder

-Kevin R. Loughlin Boston, Massachusetts, United States Fig 1.
-The Leonard Zakim Bridge, Boston “If Warren had lived, Washington would have remained an obscurity.” – Peter Oliver, former chief justice of the Massachusetts Supreme Court On June 17, a late spring New England morning, thousands of Bostonians will begin their day by traveling…
+Kevin R. LoughlinBoston, Massachusetts, United States “If Warren had lived, Washington would have remained an obscurity.”—Peter Oliver, former chief justice of the Massachusetts Supreme Court On June 17, a late spring New England morning, thousands of Bostonians will begin their day by traveling over the Zakim Bridge.
+Few will be aware of the significance of…

 • The doctor becomes the patient: an internist’s journey from skepticism to gratitude